 Here is an introduction to our project.

-Our foodbank is a project that was founded by Christ Central Manchester church but is now a charity in it’s own right.
+Our foodbank is a project that was founded by Christ Central Manchester church in 2012, but is now a charity in it’s own right.
 It is supported by local churches, businesses and the community, working together towards minimising hunger in our local area.

 But we have teams of volunteers working five days a week, collecting food, sorting it and distributing it to our Centres throughout Salford.